 - 1. Unitary businesses not filing a combined report Groups of corporations that are engaged in an integrated unitary business must file on a combined basis.
-See instructions on page 4. - 2.
+See instructions on page 3. - 2.
 Utah sales factor on Schedule J Out-of-state corporations qualified in Utah, but not doing business in Utah must file a corporate return paying the minimum tax.
 However, sales into Utah are not required to be included in the gross receipts numerator, except as provided under Utah Rule R865-6F-24.
 Conversely, corporations making sales from Utah into a state where they are qualified but not doing business must include such sales in the Utah gross receipts numerator as throwback sales, except as provided under Utah Rule R865-6F-24. - 3.
 Net capital losses may not be carried back Capital losses may be deducted in full in the year incurred or may be carried forward.
 See UC 59-7-106(2). - 4.
 Dissolution or withdrawal Corporations no longer in business or no longer doing business in Utah are required to legally dissolve or withdraw the corporation.
-See instructions on page 1. - Nonrefundable and refundable credit codes Use the two-digit codes provided in the instructions, not the UC section reference.
+See instructions on page 1. - 5.
+Pass-through entity income and factors Income or loss from partnership or joint venture interests must be included in income and apportioned to Utah.